lordmauve/pgzero/doc/ptext.rst

 Positioning of the gradient stops and orientation of the gradient are hard coded and cannot be specified.

-Requries ``pygame.surfarray`` module, which uses numpy or Numeric library.

 Alpha transparency
 ''''''''''''''''''